Kenya Moore: Writing

 On November 28, 2007, Moore published a book titled Game, Get Some!: What Women Really Want.
 Described as a how-to guide, the book is a self-help and conduct containing relationship advice, as well as the author's personal experiences regarding interpersonal and intimate relationships.
 Moore has stated about the book, "No one man can know everything there is to know about women, but with my help, they may just come close; I feel like the female Ms. Hitch!
 I want to bring us together not apart."
 The author reviews self-esteem and self-concept issues, offers sexual advice, discusses tips on mending a relationship or the proper way to break up.
 "If you have shared a special bond with someone you have dated, if you always treat her with respect, you will always have a friend at the end of the day."
 Moore writes.

 Other activities

 In 2012, Moore released her debut single, "Gone With the Wind Fabulous."
 In 2013, Moore released her own exercise video, named "Kenya Moore: Booty Boot Camp".
-This venture rivalled former The Real Housewives of Atlanta co-star Phaedra Parks own workout video and was a primary storyline in the show's fifth season.
+This venture rivaled former Real Housewives co-star Phaedra Parks' own workout video and was a primary storyline in the show's fifth season.
 In 2014, Moore launched a hair care products brand, Kenya Moore Haircare.